San Diego Sexual Harassment Lawyer

 Reporting Sexual Harassment

-If your employer doesn’t have a reporting system, and as a second step, you’ll want to report the incident to the right state agency.
-In California, where The Pride Law Firm is located, this will be the California Department of Fair Employment and Housing (DFEH).
+If your employer doesn’t have a reporting system, as a second step, you’ll want to report the incident to the right state agency.
+In San Diego, where The Pride Law Firm is located, this will be the California Department of Fair Employment and Housing (DFEH).
 The attorney general outlines more details on this process.

 After this, state officials will review your report and possibly investigate it to see if the accused parties can be held liable for breaking the law.

-You may contact a sexual harassment attorney at any time during this process, though it’s best to do so as soon as possible.
-An attorney will help guide you through the process to explain how it works and what your rights are.
+You may contact a San Diego sexual harassment lawyer at any time during this process, though it’s best to do so as soon as possible.
+An attorney will help guide you through the process to explain how the process works and what your rights are.
 They will also oversee your interactions with the state agency to ensure your rights are protected throughout the process.

 Reporting Sexual Assault